TACC/coe-332-sp23/docs/unit07/overview.rst

   * Understand fundamental Kubernetes abstractions, including: ``pod``, ``deployment``, ``persistent volume``, and ``service``.
   * Write a set of scripts to deploy your flask application to a Kubernetes cluster in your own private namespace.
   * **Design Principles**.
 Like Docker Compose, Kubernetes improves our software portability, particularly for large distributed applications that need to run across multiple machines.
+We'll also use Kubernetes abstractions like deployments and services to achieve modularity, particularly decoupling between components in our system.

 .. toctree::
    :maxdepth: 1